buffer

 background

 This project was a collaboration between Umeå Institute of Design and the Swedish and Norwegian police.
-As a young person, contacting the police when something "weird" happens online, comes with much uncertainty.
-The police wanted us to look into what a relationship of trust and support that lowers the threshold for seeking contact could look like.
+Young people often face uncertainty when considering reaching out to the police about online issues.
+The police wanted us to explore what a relationship of trust and support could look like—one that would lower the threshold for seeking contact.

 outcome